 In June 2017, the Company entered into a Multi-Target Collaboration and License Agreement with Millennium Pharmaceuticals, Inc., a wholly owned subsidiary of Takeda (the "Takeda Multi-Target Agreement"), in which the Company agreed to collaborate with Takeda to identify and generate ETBs, against two targets designated by Takeda.
-Takeda designated certain targets of interest as the focus of the research.
-Each party granted to the other nonexclusive rights in its intellectual property for purposes of the conduct of the research, and the Company agreed to work exclusively with Takeda with respect to the designated targets.
+In March 2022, following the Company's request to bring the agreement to an end, the Company and Takeda mutually agreed to terminate the Takeda Multi-Target Agreement.
+As a result of the termination, the Company regained full rights to pursue the targets worked on under the Takeda Multi-Target Agreement.
+There are no ongoing activities or economic obligations in connection with the Takeda Multi-Target Agreement.